 Dear Prospective Students for the AI and Law Summer School,

-To better accommodate the online format, we have made some changes to the schedule of the summer school.
-This year, we will have an eight-day course: from Thursday, 8 July to Friday, 16 July 2021.
-On each day, the activities will happen from 1:30 pm to 6:40 pm in Florence time (CET), so as to facilitate the participation of students based at various time zones.
+This year, we will have a seven-day course, spread over two weeks: from Thursday, 7 July to Friday, 8 July and then from Monday, 11 July 2021 to Friday, 15 July 2021.
+On each day, the activities will happen from 1:30 pm to 6:40 pm in Florence time (CET), so as to facilitate the participation of students based in various time zones.

 The Summer School on AI and Law is held on a yearly basis.
 It is jointly hosted by the European University Institute (Florence, Italy) and the University of Pittsburgh School of Law (U.S.A.).
-It is also sponsored by Cirsfid-University of Bologna (Italy), the University of Groningen (the Netherlands), The University of Konstanz, the University of Swansea, and the European Academy of Legal Theory, the University of Utrecht (the Netherlands).
+It is also sponsored by Cirsfid-University of Bologna (Italy), the University of Groningen (the Netherlands), The University of Konstanz, the University of Swansea, the European Academy of Legal Theory, the University of Utrecht (the Netherlands), and the ERC project CompuLaw.
 The summer school will take place at European University Institute, Badia Fiesolana.

-Some of our students may also be interested in the Summer School on Law and Logic, which is also planned to take place online from Monday 28 June through Wednesday 7 July 2021, and is sponsored by the European University Institute in Florence and the Harvard Law School.
+Some of our students may also be interested in the Summer School on Law and Logic, which is also planned to take place online from Monday, 27 June to Friday, 1 July and then from Monday, 4 July to Wednesday, 6 July 2022, and is sponsored by the European University Institute in Florence and the Harvard Law School.

 Meanwhile, we hope that you and those close to you stay well.